CardenB/HouseSim/README.md

 1. Update the port in the Dockerfile's Streamlit configuration
 2. Change the port mapping when running the container
 3. Rebuild and redeploy using the steps above

+## Deployment

+The application is automatically deployed to https://housesim.cardieb.com

 ## Troubleshooting